What are the project’s objectives?

 Stocksbridge Town Council are keen to get the railway opened and they have given full support to the project.

 Network Rail have worked with us to deliver the Feasibility Study and have assisted in researching the project.
+They support the development of station sites.

 The people of Stocksbridge and the Upper Don Valley have provided ongoing and much welcomed support.
 We have 100 members, 300 supporters and a petition with 2000 names – mainly local.
 We are currently in the process of re-engaging with our membership, so keep your ears open.